bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > has already been established that reasonable paths often do not exist.

 The GTP benchmark suite is appropriate as it is the largest collection of programs that support a full gradual lattice.
+Furthermore, these are not micro-benchmarks, but a collection of realistic applications written in different styles, by different people, and for different domains.

-As we note in the overview, prior work studies only paths that start at the untyped configuration.
+Finally, as we expand on in the overview, prior work studies only paths that start at the untyped configuration and stay within a threshold of performance.
+So, it does not establish the lack of reasonable paths for resolving performance-debugging scenarios.

 > Maybe one other way of looking at my criticism here is to ask: "Who is helped
 > by this?" - your introduction makes it partially sound like this is a useful